kean/Nuke/Documentation/Nuke.docc/Customization/ImageFormats/supported-image-formats.md

 ## WebP

 [WebP](https://developers.google.com/speed/webp) is decoded natively via Image I/O – no plugins required.
-Support landed in macOS 11, iOS 14, tvOS 14, and watchOS 7, so it's available on every OS version Nuke supports.
+Support landed in macOS 11, iOS 14, tvOS 14, and watchOS 7, so it's available on every supported OS version.

 Image I/O has no WebP encoder. ``ImageEncoders/ImageIO/isSupported(type:)`` returns `false` for ``AssetType/webp`` on every current platform.
 Animated WebP decodes to its first frame and carries its data, like every other animation – see <doc:supported-image-formats#Animated-Images>.

 ## AVIF

-[AVIF](https://en.wikipedia.org/wiki/AVIF) decodes natively on every OS Nuke supports.
+[AVIF](https://en.wikipedia.org/wiki/AVIF) decodes natively on every supported OS.
 Files with the `avif` and `avis` major brands sniff as ``AssetType/avif``.

 AVIF encoding arrived later than decoding and is only available on recent OS versions, so check before using it: